 TO THE EDITOR

-Dear Journal Editor,

-We read the paper of Profs.
-Wang and Hu[1] who presented a case report about nemaline myopathy (NM) with dilated cardiomyopathy.
+We read the paper of Professors Wang and Hu[1] who presented a case report about nemaline myopathy (NM) with dilated cardiomyopathy.
 The authors aimed to describe a rare myopathy with severe cardiovascular impairment and whose outcome was positive.

 We would like to present a case of human immunodeficiency virus (HIV)-associated NM (HIV-NM), and it responded to rituximab treatment.